 Sufferers often live their life in a constant state of heightened anxiety, worrying that the next time they fall asleep, could be the start of another episode.

-Klein-Levin Syndrome primarily affects adolescent males.
+Kleine-Levin Syndrome is reported to primarily affect adolescent males.
 The cause is unknown.

 Restless leg syndrome can strike at any time but it's always worse at night, making falling asleep a tricky task.